wmutschl/timeshift-autosnap-apt/README.md

 # timeshift-autosnap-apt
-Timeshift auto-snapshot script which runs before `apt upgrade|install|remove` using a `DPkg::Pre-Invoke` hook in apt.
+Timeshift auto-snapshot script which runs before any `apt update|install|remove` command using a `DPkg::Pre-Invoke` hook in APT.

 ## Features
-*  This scrips is a fork of [timeshift-autosnap](https://gitlab.com/gobonja/timeshift-autosnap) from the [AUR](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=timeshift-autosnap) for Arch and Arch based distros but adapted for usage in Debian based systems which use apt as their package manager.
+*  This script is a fork of [timeshift-autosnap](https://gitlab.com/gobonja/timeshift-autosnap) from the [AUR](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=timeshift-autosnap), but adapted for usage with the APT package manager of Debian or Ubuntu based systems.
-*  Creates [Timeshift](https://github.com/teejee2008/timeshift) snapshots with unique comment.
+*  Creates [Timeshift](https://github.com/teejee2008/timeshift) snapshots with a unique (customizable) comment.
+*  Keeps only a certain number of snapshots created using this script.
 *  Deletes old snapshots which are created using this script.
-*  Makes a copy of `/boot` and `/boot/efi` to `/boot.backup` before the call to timeshift for more secure restore options.
+*  Makes a copy with RSYNC of `/boot` and `/boot/efi` to `/boot.backup` before the call to Timeshift for more flexible restore options.
-*  Can be manually executed by running `sudo timeshift-autosnap-apt` command.
+*  Can be manually executed by running `sudo timeshift-autosnap-apt`.
-*  Autosnaphot can be temporarily skipped by setting SKIP_AUTOSNAP environment variable (e.g. `sudo SKIP_AUTOSNAP= apt upgrade`)
+*  Autosnaphots can be temporarily skipped by setting "SKIP_AUTOSNAP" environment variable (e.g. `sudo SKIP_AUTOSNAP= apt upgrade`)
 *  Supports both `BTRFS` and `RSYNC` mode.
-*  Supports [grub-btrfs](https://github.com/Antynea/grub-btrfs) which automatically creates boot menu entries of your snapshots into grub.
+*  Supports [grub-btrfs](https://github.com/Antynea/grub-btrfs) which automatically creates boot menu entries of all your btrfs snapshots into grub.
-*  For a tutorial how to use this script in production to easily rollback your system, see [Pop!_OS 20.04 btrfs-luks disaster recovery and easy system rollback using Timeshift and timeshift-autosnap-apt](https://mutschler.eu/linux/install-guides/pop-os-btrfs-recovery/).
+*  For a tutorial how to use this script in production to easily rollback your system, see [System Recovery with Timeshift](https://mutschler.eu/linux/install-guides/).

 ## Installation
 #### Install dependencies
 ```bash
 sudo apt install git make
 ```
-Note that make is only needed for `grub-btrfs`.

 #### Install and configure Timeshift
 ```bash
 sudo apt install timeshift